BiAPoL/Quantitative_Bio_Image_Analysis_with_Python_2022/docs/day4c_crafting_napari_plugins/04_napari_cookiecutter.md

 ```
 Now, open napari from the command line and open an image in it.

-If we check the "Plugins" menu, we should see a new entry with our plugin there and three options.
+If we check the "Plugins" menu, we should see a new entry with your plugin there and three options.

 ![](napari_plugin_menu.png)